itsmeipg/mpv-config/README.md

 - [uosc-subtitles] Menu for subtitle settings.
 - [uosc-video-settings] Menu for video settings.

-Bug: Won't notice unless you look for it.
-Sometimes menu does not update (especially with updating the sub delay/anything that can be increased/decreased or toggled) until mouse stops hovering over button that updated menu (then it updates correctly).
-Might be an issue with how I coded menu updates or uosc itself.

 # uosc-video-settings.lua

-This script could use a little more optimization.
-I don't know if I coded the menu updates properly, but it works pretty well.
 The script syncs with external changes.
 For example, toggling a shader or anything listed in the menu (deband, aspect ratio, etc) using a keybind shows live changes in the menu.
 Anything that's a reset/default button goes back to what mpv started with (like shaders) or the defaults of the video (like aspect ratio).

-Buttons can be added for aspect ratio, deband, and shader profiles by using uosc-video-settings.conf.
+Buttons can be added for aspect ratio, deband, color, and shader profiles by using uosc-video-settings.conf.

-If using a keybind to toggle a shader, use the shader_path (default: ~~/shaders) to prevent activating shaders twice.
+If using a keybind to toggle a shader, use the same shader path defined in uosc-video-settings.conf (default: ~~/shaders) to prevent activating shaders twice.
 If the amount of shaders in the list changes, you messed up something in the uosc-video-settings.conf's shader profile syntax or used the wrong path in input.conf to toggle a shader.

 # Shaders